Horwich: Industrial Revolution

-Heavy Industry
+Heavy industry

 In 1881 the population of 3,761 lived in 900 houses and had remained stable for fifty years.
 The arrival of the railway works and other industries, including W.T.
 Taylor's cotton mill, was to dramatically change this.
 A rapid increase in population followed, so that by 1891 it stood at 12,850.

 Coming with this increased population was a need for more houses, schools, and retail and service industries to provide for this new population.
 Large areas of former farmland was built on with the creation of vast numbers of brick terraced house streets of Victorian and Edwardian types of two-up two-down for the working class who had arrived from across Britain and Ireland, still used in the 21st century.
 Many new streets near Horwich Locomotive Works were named after famous engineers of the time.
 Local government in Horwich meets and is administered from a typical Victorian-style building which became known as Horwich Public Hall, a gift to the town by Peter Martin of The Street, Rivington in 1879 and still in use.
 The post-war years saw a boom in the builds of Council Houses.

 In 1937 the de Havilland Aircraft Company built a factory that supplied aircraft to Cobham's Flying Circus.
 During World War II the factory manufactured variable pitch propellers for Spitfires, making it a target for German bombers, who in July 1942 attempted to raid the factory by employing some of Germany's best pilots and crews in two Junkers JU 88 bombers in a mission using the Rivington reservoirs as landmarks to navigate at low level flying over the water then rooftops of Lever Park to find its target.
 The raid went off course due to low clouds.
-The company was taken over by Hawker Siddeley and subsequently British Aerospace, the site was halved and moved to the south side of Hall lane Lostock when taken over by MBDA in 1997 it is still in 2013 making missiles and the site is now used for integration and test purposes.
+The company was taken over by Hawker Siddeley and subsequently British Aerospace, the site was halved and moved to the south side of Hall Lane, Lostock when taken over by MBDA in 1997 it is still in 2013 making missiles and the site is now used for integration and test purposes.
+35 acre of the former BAe site was sold off to developers in 2000.
 Horwich works was very active in armament production in the first and second world wars, in recognition George VI and his wife Queen Elizabeth visited the town in 1940.